Does a Home Warranty Cover Well Pumps?

 FAQ

-How much is a home warranty?
+How much is a well pump without a home warranty?

 How do I know if my well pump is bad?